d2l-ai/d2l-en/chapter_builders-guide/model-construction.md

 We recommend that the interested reader checks out the hybridization section (:numref:`sec_hybridize`) to learn about compilation after finishing the current chapter.
-:end_tab:

-:begin_tab:`pytorch`
-The avid reader might start to worry about the efficiency of some of these operations.
-After all, we have lots of dictionary lookups, code execution, and lots of other Pythonic things taking place in what is supposed to be a high-performance deep learning library.
-The problems of Python's [global interpreter lock](https://wiki.python.org/moin/GlobalInterpreterLock) are well known.
-In the context of deep learning, we may worry that our extremely fast GPU(s) might have to wait until a puny CPU runs Python code before it gets another job to run.
-:end_tab:

-:begin_tab:`tensorflow`
-The avid reader might start to worry about the efficiency of some of these operations.
-After all, we have lots of dictionary lookups, code execution, and lots of other Pythonic things taking place in what is supposed to be a high-performance deep learning library.
-The problems of Python's [global interpreter lock](https://wiki.python.org/moin/GlobalInterpreterLock) are well known.
-In the context of deep learning, we may worry that our extremely fast GPU(s) might have to wait until a puny CPU runs Python code before it gets another job to run.
-The best way to speed up Python is by avoiding it altogether.
-:end_tab:
+-->

 ## Summary

-* Layers are blocks.
+* Layers are modules.
-* Many layers can comprise a block.
+* Many layers can comprise a module.
-* Many blocks can comprise a block.
+* Many modules can comprise a module.
-* A block can contain code.
+* A module can contain code.
-* Blocks take care of lots of housekeeping, including parameter initialization and backpropagation.
+* Modules take care of lots of housekeeping, including parameter initialization and backpropagation.
-* Sequential concatenations of layers and blocks are handled by the `Sequential` block.
+* Sequential concatenations of layers and modules are handled by the `Sequential` module.

 ## Exercises

-1. What kinds of problems will occur if you change `MySequential` to store blocks in a Python list?
+1. What kinds of problems will occur if you change `MySequential` to store modules in a Python list?
-1. Implement a block that takes two blocks as an argument, say `net1` and `net2` and returns the concatenated output of both networks in the forward propagation.
-This is also called a parallel block.
+1. Implement a module that takes two modules as an argument, say `net1` and `net2` and returns the concatenated output of both networks in the forward propagation.
+This is also called a parallel module.
 1. Assume that you want to concatenate multiple instances of the same network.
-Implement a factory function that generates multiple instances of the same block and build a larger network from it.
+Implement a factory function that generates multiple instances of the same module and build a larger network from it.

 :begin_tab:`mxnet`
 [Discussions](https://discuss.d2l.ai/t/54)